dzpex/jamulushome/CONTRIBUTING.md

 ## Translating

-Translations are handled by the [Polyglot Yekyll Plug-in](https://github.com/untra/polyglot).
+Translations are handled by the [Polyglot jekyll Plug-in](https://github.com/untra/polyglot).
 If you want to translate a file, you must first know where it is located on this repo:

 -   The homepage is located in the repo root and named [langcode]-index.html